Macuyiko/blog/content/2010/2010_02_university-of-waterloo-cs-club-tron.md

 - If we're seperated, use a quick but fairly good way to make good use of our available space
 - If we're not seperated:
-Â Â - If there's a move which does seperate us
+  - If there's a move which does seperate us
   - And will result in us having more space
   - Make that move
 - Otherwise: move towards the opponent: